ardangelo/beepberry-buildroot/README.md

 SSH is enabled by default, you can configure WiFi as above to connect remotely to debug.

-The username is `beepberry` and the password is `beepbeep`.
+The username is `beepy` and the password is `beepbeep`.
 You should change this from the default using `passwd` as soon as possible for security reasons.